kristopherjohnson/cxxforth/README.md

         "      .\" ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION\" CR", "      .\" WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.\" CR", "      CR",
-        "      .\" For more information, visit <https://bitbucket.org/KristopherJohnson/cxxforth>.\" CR",
+        "      .\" For more, visit <https://bitbucket.org/KristopherJohnson/cxxforth>.\" CR",
         ";",
     };